neu-rah/node-lazify/README.md

 # node-lazify

 Lazify node functions returning ES6 proxy as result.
-The code execution is delayed and started by output need

-ES6 Proxies allow javascript laziness to be transparent.
+The code execution is delayed and started by output need, ES6 Proxies allow javascript laziness to be transparent.

+for now this package need to:

+   1- run with node --harmony-proxies

+   2- and use the 'harmony-proxy' for ES6 syntax

+check latter if this is still needed

 ```javascript
 "use strict";